- Resident Assistant Applications for the 2015-2016 Academic Year are be available!.

-The residence halls will close to all students for Thanksgiving Break on Tuesday, November 25th at 7:00pm.
-The halls will re-open at 12:00 noon on Sunday, November 30th.
+The residence halls will close to all students for Winter Break on Thursday, December 18th at 7:00pm.
+The residence halls will re-open at 9:00am on Sunday, January 11th.
+Students are expected to depart campus within 24 hours of their last final exam.

 Students must vacate the residence halls by the date and time listed above.
 Students who fail to do so will be fined $50.00 and may face disciplinary charges filed through the Office of Community Standards.